jlevy/kash/src/kash/docs/markdown/topics/b4_faq.md

 Some commands are basic, built-in commands.
-The idea is there are relatively few of these, and they do important primitive things like `select` (select or show selections), `show` (show an item), `files` (list files—kash's better version of `ls`), `workspace` (shows information about the current workspace), or `logs` (shows the detailed logs for the current workspace).
+The idea is there are relatively few of these, and they do important primitive things like `select` (select or show selections), `show` (show an item), `files` (list files—kash’s better version of `ls`), `workspace` (shows information about the current workspace), or `logs` (shows the detailed logs for the current workspace).
 In Python, built-in commands are defined by simple functions.

 But most commands are defined as an *action*.
-Actions are invoked just like any other command but have a standard structure: they are assumed to perform an "action" on a set of items (files of known types) and then save those items, all within an existing workspace.
+Actions are invoked just like any other command but have a standard structure: they are assumed to perform an “action” on a set of items (files of known types) and then save those items, all within an existing workspace.
 Actions are defined as a subclass of `Action` in Python.

 ### Does nvm (Node version manager) work in kash?

-It's hard to get nvm to work well in xonsh, but try [fnm](https://github.com/Schniz/fnm) instead!
+It’s hard to get nvm to work well in xonsh, but try [fnm](https://github.com/Schniz/fnm) instead!
 It works just as well and kash supports `fnm` automatically so it auto-detects and uses fnm to switch or install Node versions for directories with Node projects (i.e. there is an `.nvmrc`, `.node-version`, or `package.json` file).